Hybrid acousto-optical swing-up state control in a quantum dot: Results

-\section{Two-level system: exciton preparation}
+\subsection{Two-level system: exciton preparation}

-While our final evaluation of state preparation fidelity will be carried out in a three-level system for both $\ket{\mathrm{x}}$ and $\ket{\mathrm{xx}}$ states to keep it realistic, we begin the analysis with a two-level system to provide some intuition and analytical estimates for the needed acoustic field characteristics.
+While we will finally evaluate the state preparation fidelity in a three-level system for both $\ket{\mathrm{x}}$ and $\ket{\mathrm{xx}}$ states to keep it realistic, in this Section, we begin the analysis with a two-level system to provide some intuition and analytical estimates for the needed acoustic field characteristics.